 Covid: Eyesight risk warning from lockdown screen time

-More than a third of people using screens more during lockdown reported eyesight changes, a study suggests.
+More than a third of people using screens lockdown reported eyesight changes, a study suggests.

 More in www.bbc.co.uk